Work v. uni: what to expect

 What happens to start with?

-Work: You’ll have an induction.
-This might involve being put up in a smart hotel with the other new school leavers.
+Apprenticeship: You’ll have an induction.
+On a high-level programme such as a degree apprenticeship this might involve being put up in a smart hotel with the other new apprentices.

 Uni: The first week at university is usually called Freshers’ Week.
 You’ll meet your tutors and there will be plenty of social events too.
 At your university’s freshers’ fair, you’re likely to find societies for just about every interest you could imagine.